Skip to main content

 Advanced Metabolic and Safety Monitoring

 Beyond the primary efficacy marker of IGF-1, a sophisticated monitoring protocol must account for the wide-ranging metabolic influence of an activated GH/IGF-1 axis.
 Growth hormone is a counter-regulatory hormone to insulin, meaning it can induce a state of insulin resistance.
-While this effect is generally modest with peptide secretagogues compared to high-dose rhGH, careful surveillance of is a cornerstone of safe practice.
+While this effect is generally modest with peptide secretagogues compared to high-dose rhGH, careful surveillance of glycemic control is a cornerstone of safe practice.

 • Fasting Insulin Measuring fasting insulin alongside fasting glucose allows for the calculation of the Homeostatic Model Assessment for Insulin Resistance (HOMA-IR).
 This provides a more sensitive measure of changes in insulin sensitivity than glucose or HbA1c alone.
 An increasing HOMA-IR may signal a need to adjust peptide dosage or implement more aggressive dietary and lifestyle interventions.